tusharmath/react-announce/README.md

 }
 ```

-### Dispatching custom events
+The second param is `dispose` which frees up the memory as soon as the component is unmounted.

+### dispatch(string: event, ...args)
-The component gets a special function named `dispatch()` which enables us to dispatch custom lifecycle events.
+The component gets a special function named `dispatch()` which enables us to dispatch custom events.

 ```javascript